DeepSpace2/PlugNPiN/README.md

 The application operates in two complementary modes to keep your services synchronized:

 1. **Real-Time Event Listening**: The application actively listens for Docker container events.
 When a container with the required labels is **started**, **stopped**, or **killed**, the tool immediately adds or removes the corresponding DNS and proxy host entries.
 This ensures that your services are updated in real-time as containers change state.

 2. **Periodic Synchronization**: In addition to real-time events, the tool performs a full synchronization at a regular interval, defined by the `RUN_INTERVAL` environment variable.
 During this periodic run, it scans all running containers and ensures that their DNS and proxy configurations are correct.
 This acts as a self-healing mechanism, correcting any entries that might have been missed or become inconsistent.

 When a container is processed in either mode, PlugNPiN will:

-1. Create a DNS record pointing the specified `url` to the `ip` address on **Pi-Hole**.
+1. Create a DNS record pointing the specified `url` to the `ip` address on **Pi-Hole** (or a CNAME record pointing to a configurable target domain).
 2. Create a proxy host to route traffic from the `url` to the container's `ip` and `port` on **Nginx Proxy Manager**.

 ## Usage